rlugojr/Documentation/README.md

 If you want to add your own :

 1. Head to the root of exporters or extensions or tutorials
-2. Create a new folder
+2. Create a new folder (or use an existing one)
 3. Fill it with your markdown
 4. Head to data/statics.json
 5. Add your folder and files